-North of the Internet is a daily series of conversations with musicians, visual artists, filmmakers and other creative human beings all over the world, curated by Julien Fernandez and Morgan Enos.
+North of the Internet is a daily series of conversations with creative human beings founded by Julien Fernandez and Morgan Enos.

 We’d rather understand our subjects as human beings than public figures.
 We explore the subjects of astronomy, technology, science, time and the depths of memory to reach creatives we love on a deeper level.